 Youth Reintegration Program

-Our Youth Reintegration Program helps young men and women who have served time in a custody facility transition back into the community.
-Participants:
+Our Youth Reintegration Program helps young men and women who have served time in a custody facility transition back into the community and start a new chapter of their lives.

-- Receive personal mentorship and solutions to housing, education, family issues and employment.
+- Receive personal mentorship, empowering them to find solutions to housing, education, family, and employment issues.

 - Receive weekly support, along with their parents or guardians, to enable them to work through challenges at home together.

-- Learn the skills they need to make a positive contribution in their communities, schools and home life.
+- Learn the skills they need to make a positive contribution to their communities, schools, and home life.

 Alternative Education Services

-In cooperation with the Waterloo Regional District School Board, Ray of Hope offers a non-traditional approach to education for youth struggling through personal challenges, truancy, or criminal activity.
-Participants:
+Education is the cornerstone to a fulfilling, productive life.
+Too often, vulnerable youth fall out of the traditional education system.
+In cooperation with the Waterloo Regional District School Board, Ray of Hope offers a non-traditional approach to education for youth struggling through personal challenges, truancy, or criminal activity, letting them pursue their education in a way that works for them.

 - Study in a calm, inviting atmosphere that allows them to learn at a pace that matches their capabilities.